Jack Teele: Barcelona Dragons

 After being let go by the Chargers, Teele became the chief executive officer of the Barcelona Dragons, a team in the newly formed World League of American Football (WLAF).
-He later served as their general manager in 1992 before the league suspended.
-He subsequently retired.
+He later served as their general manager in 1992 before the league suspended in 1993.
+He retired after his stint with the Dragons.

-Death
+Personal life and death

+Teele was named Long Beach State's Outstanding Alumnus in 1971 and inducted into the Long Beach City College Hall of Fame in 1975.
+He was married and had two daughters.
+After his retirement, he lived eight years in the San Joaquin Valley on land purchased from Rams coach Hamp Pool.
+He later lived in Leisure World, Seal Beach.
 Teele died on September 14, 2017, at the age of 87.